Erasmus+ and Swansea University

-Swansea University has recently refreshed its internationalisation strategy, which forms a key part of the University Strategic Plan 2012-2017.
+Swansea University has an internationalisation strategy, which forms a key part of the University Strategic Plan 2012-2017.
 The strategy has four key objectives; 1) To grow and maintain international partnerships that will enhance and support the University’s research, teaching and student recruitment ambitions; 2) To provide more international opportunities for the student body through increased work/study placements abroad, the delivery of a multi-cultural campus and curriculum and the promotion of an understanding of other cultures; 3) To attract more international students to Swansea from more countries; 4) To grow the quantity, quality and scale of the University’s partnerships with multi-national companies.

 In terms of governance, the strategy and its effective implementation is overseen by a Strategic Management Group for Internationalisation which is chaired by the Pro Vice Chancellor for Internationalisation.
 Mechanisms have been put in place to ensure that ownership of internationalisation objectives are embedded institution-wide in order to produce effective results with beneficial reach to all areas of the University.